-If you want £26,000 a year, you’re going to need a pension pot of at least £520,000 when you retire.
-If you want more luxuries including long haul flights, you’re going to need £39,000, which is at least £750,000.
+If you want £26,000 a year, you’ll need a pension pot of at least £520,000 when you retire.
+If you wish for more luxuries, including long-haul flights, you’ll need £39,000, which is at least £750,000.

 There are generous tax benefits to investing in a pension, as you can claim back tax relief relative to your income tax band.
 This means a basic rate taxpayer essentially pays £8,000 for a £10,000 pension contribution.
-If you’re a higher or additional rate taxpayer you can claim back even more through HMRC.
+If you’re a higher or additional rate taxpayer, you can claim back even more through HMRC.

 Not only does it mean your money is invested in the market for longer, but you can also maximise your returns with compound interest – when your returns are reinvested and earn their own returns.

-Top tips to invest £100,000
+Five tips to invest £100,000

-When it comes to building your portfolio in line with your attitude to risk, it’s important to manage the risk in your portfolio.
+If you have no clue what to do with 100k when it comes to building your portfolio in line with your attitude to risk, it’s important to manage the risk in your portfolio.
 One way to do this is through diversification.